Bhavani876/Bhavani876/README.md

 ###

-<p align="left">I'm passionate about Data Scientist .<br><br>I'm a new data scientist who knows stats, programming, and data analysis well.
-I use data to solve business problems and help with decisions.
-I'm excited to join a team, learn more, and get better at data science.</p>
+<p align="left">Data Scientist with hands-on experience in data analysis, machine learning, and process optimization.
+Currently working as a contractor at Apollo Tyres Innovation Hub on real-world projects, leveraging data for informed decision-making.
+Skilled in Python, SQL, and data visualization, with a strong ability to extract insights and optimize processes.
+Passionate about AI, automation, and problem-solving with data, continuously exploring innovative techniques to enhance efficiency and drive impactful solutions..</p>

 ###